 RE: TRAINEE ADMINISTRATOR VACANCY

-I am writing to apply for the above vacancy, which I saw advertised in the Guardian newspaper on 17 May 2018.
+I am writing to apply for the above vacancy, which I saw advertised in the xxxxxx newspaper on 17 December 2020.

 This position interests me because I enjoy computer work and I like dealing with members of the public, which I do in my current job at Marks and Spencer.
 I am punctual, hard working and eager to learn.
 My long-term aim is to train as a travel agent.